 Justin’s peanut and almond free vegan diet means he tends towards a lot of broad beans, rice and vegetables, with a particular love for roasted vegies in a light covering of olive oil and pumpkin risottos.

 Keep a bottle close in the lead up alternating between diluted electrolyte (i.e. half mix) and water.

 On Sunday Kate’s breakfast will be toast (white bread) with jam, a banana and an Up and Go.
 This is followed by a DIY gel (see recipe below) 20 minutes before rolling off the line.
 Justin dials up some toast with cashew butter and jam, along with a banana for slow release energy.

 On the ride

 A standard rule to help you with estimating your required carb intake is:

-Required carbs per hr = 1g carbohydrate per kilo of body weight
+Required carbs per hour = 1g carbohydrate per kg of body weight

 - Chocolate custard and fruit jelly